iTwin/iTwinUI/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report 🐞
-about: Create a report to help us improve
+about: Create a bug report to help us improve
-title: ''
-labels: bug
-assignees: ''

 ---

 #### Environment